justinlyman/dowjonesapi/README.md

+The Dow Jones Beta API service has been shut down, do not try and use this gem, your effort will be futile.

 # Dowjonesapi

 This gem is a ruby wrapper for the Dow Jones API.
 Currently only the Quotes portion of the API has been implemented.